 When someone offers you a compliment, just say thank you.

 Healthy Beginning Each Day

 For years, many of us have yo-yoed, not just with weight, but how we feel about ourselves.
 One day we love the way we look, we feel great, and our esteem is buoyed.
 The next day, we feel like a beached whale, unable to move, hating ourselves for lack of control.
 It's hard to say, when you get up in the morning, which person will greet you: the confident, happy person who can resist temptation, who works out, and who smiles throughout the day, or the unhappy, overweight grouch who lacks self control and eats every doughnut, piece of candy and fried food within a twenty mile radius.

-Who you wake up with determines how you will spend the rest of your day, and who you wake up with depends a lot on who you went to bed with.
-How you spend the evening, before retiring has a lot to do with the quality of your sleep and you general outlook the following day.
+Who you wake up as determines how you will spend the rest of your day, and who you wake up as will also depend a lot on who you went to bed as.
+How you spend the evening, before retiring has a lot to do with the quality of your sleep and your general outlook the following day.
 If you spend the evening before bed relaxing quietly with a book, meditating and calming your mind, chances are you will sleep peacefully and awaken feeling refreshed.
 On the other hand, if you spend the hours before bed trolling the internet and staying up later than you planned, you might find your sleep interrupted with bad dreams, and an unsettled mind.

 When you wake up feeling rested and peaceful, the day begins brighter and you usually feel more confident as you head into life.
 If you didn't sleep well and are as tired when you wake up as you were when you went to bed, then you may have a harder go of it.